I am new to online learning. Where can I get help?

 Who teaches online classes?

-At Humboldt State University, our geospatial classes are taught by our faculty, and you will generally interact with them in online forums and via e-mail.
+At Cal Poly Humboldt, our geospatial classes are taught by our faculty, and you will generally interact with them in online forums and via e-mail.
 Teaching assistants (TAs) will participate in grading and responding to questions posted by students.
 Learn more about the faculty here.

-How many HSU units are required for the certificate?
+How many Humboldt units are required for the certificate?

 Sixteen (16) units are required for the certificate.
 If you have done coursework at another institution, some of your units may transfer and be counted toward the certificate.
-To obtain the certificate, a minimum of 6 units must be taken at HSU, and at least three of those units must be upper division units (from GSP 370 or GSP 316).
+To obtain the certificate, a minimum of 6 units must be taken at Cal Poly Humboldt, and at least three of those units must be upper division units (from GSP 370 or GSP 316).